guessit-io/guessit/docs/presentation.rst

 GuessIt is a python library that tries to extract as much information as possible from a video file.

-It has a very powerful filename matcher that allows to guess a lot of metadata from a video using only its filename.
+It has a powerful filename matcher that allows to guess a lot of metadata from a video using only its filename.
 This matcher works with both movies and tv shows episodes.